UChicago-PL/smyth/README.md

 `smyth/experiments/latex-tables/smyth-experiment-tables.pdf`.

-*Note:* Rarely, due to timing issues with the UNIX Timer API, one of the benchmarks might crash with a "Timeout" exception during Experiments 2b and 3b.
+*Note:* Rarely, due to timing issues with the UNIX Timer API, one of the benchmarks that is not indicated as a failure might crash with a "Timeout" exception during Experiments 2b and 3b.
 Even more rarely, a stack overflow error might occur.
 To combat these situations, the Experiment 2b and 3b scripts automatically retry a benchmark on unexpected failure.

 ### 3. Inspecting the output of the synthesis procedure